-The coverage included in an HO3 policy will vary depending on whether you own a single family or multi-family home.
-In a single family home, a typical HO3 policy will cover the structure and home’s contents as long as it’s damaged by a covered peril.
-In the case of a multi-family property, if you live in one of the units, the structure and contents will typically be covered.
+The coverage included in an HO3 policy will vary depending on whether you own a single-family or multi-family home.
+In a single-family home, a typical HO3 policy will cover the structure and home’s contents as long as damage is caused by a covered peril.
+In the case of a multi-family property, if you live in one of the units, the structure and your personal contents will typically be covered.

-A DP3 product is similar but has one major difference: occupancy.
-If you own a home but do not live in it, then a dwelling fire policy is the right option.
-You may own a home, but rent out the rooms or the whole property.
-DP3 policies cover the structure, loss of use or rental coverage, and usually personal liability.
-If you are renting out your property, it’s a good practice to require your renters or tenants to have renter’s insurance (HO4) because a DP3 policy offers limited coverage for their personal property.
+DP3 policies are similar to HO3 policies but have one major difference - occupancy.
+If you own a home, but do not live in it, then a dwelling fire policy is the right option for you.
+This might also apply if you own a home but rent out the rooms or the whole property.
+A DP3 policy covers the structure, loss of use or rental coverage, and usually personal liability.
+If you are renting out your property, it’s a good practice to require your renters or tenants to have renter’s insurance (HO4), because a DP3 policy offers limited coverage for their personal property.

-Additional items that may not be covered by a DP3 product can include other structures, such as a garage or shed and does not offer replacement cost coverage on the dwelling.
+Additional items that may not be covered by a DP3 product can include other structures, such as a garage or shed.
+Lighthouse DP3 does provide replacement cost coverage on the dwelling up to your policy limit.
 In some cases, loss of rent may be covered.
 It is important to understand what your insurance policy covers and what is not covered.
 Check with your agent or insurance company if you have questions regarding your policy.